-Many BT customers will see their bills rise by up to £48 a year from this weekend.
-Here, we explain how customers can minimise the damage to their wallets.
+Millions of BT customers will see their bills increase by 1.3% from the end of March.
+We explain how customers can minimise the damage to their wallets.

 It doesn't hurt to haggle